Yashdafade/TelcoBot-QLoRA/README.md

 ```bash
 python train.py
 ```
-This loads the base model in 4-bit, attaches LoRA adapters, processes the new dataset, and saves the adapter weights to `./outputs/`.
+This loads the base model in 4-bit, attaches LoRA adapters, processes the dataset, and saves the adapter weights to `./outputs/`.

 ### 3. Evaluation
-Calculate quantitative performance metrics (ROUGE scores, latencies) on the validation set:
+Calculate quantitative performance metrics (ROUGE scores, latencies) on the test/evaluation set:
 ```bash
 python evaluate.py
 ```